-The photograph (right) shows an example of making connections to this header, using female sockets cut to size, to connect the rotary encoder and power.
+The photograph (right) shows an example of making connections to this header.

 12) Optional In-circuit programming header

 The QCU kit has provision for installing a standard Atmel 3 x 2 header (not supplied), for incircuit programming of IC1 the ATmega328 processor.